 avocado oil can also safeguard the skin against environmental damage.

+Great For Skin NourishmentYou do not have to splurge on expensive skin products to get nourished, and healthy skin as avocado is ideal for skin nourishment.
+Mix one ripe and mashed avocado with one tablespoon of avocado or olive oil.
 Apply this to the skin when you are in the shower, and try to focus on dry, rough and troublesome areas, such as your elbows and heels.
 Leave the mixture for around five minutes, and then wash yourself off with lukewarm water.

 You will notice the difference straight away; this will help rejuvenate and nourish your skin, leaving it supple and soft,